canalplus/rx-player/doc/api/Player_States.md

 That means that the player is currently downloading enough of the content to be able to play it.

-While this state is active, most of the content-related APIs (like `setAudioTrack`) are not available.
-You have to wait for the `LOADED` state for that.

 ### The LOADED state

 `LOADED` appears only after a `LOADING` state, and indicates that the current content can